-Israel Boone (1726-1756) Daniel Boone’s Brother
+Israel Boone (1726-1756): Daniel Boone’s Brother

-Squire and Sarah had eleven children who were all born in the British Colony of Pennsylvania.
-Daniel was born as their sixth child, and his oldest brother, Israel, was born on May 20, 1726.
+Squire, his parents, and siblings migrated in 1717 to the Quaker colony of Pennsylvania.
+His future wife Sarah Morgan was born in Pennsylvania in 1700, and her parents were also Quakers.
+In 1720, Squire Boone married Sarah Morgan in the Gwynedd Meeting (Society of Friends).
+They had eleven children who were all born in the British Colony of Pennsylvania.
+Daniel was born as their sixth child, and his oldest brother, Israel, was born on May 20, 1726, in Bucks County, Pennsylvania.

 Records of the Exeter Monthly Meeting held on “the 28th Day of the 11th Month of 1747,” states that “Israel Boone, Son of Squire Boone of Exeter, having been Educated and brought up amongst Friends, and as a Member of this Meeting, hath married a Wife who is not in Unity with Friends….”
 Since Israel, their second child, also married a worldling, Squire was again required to repent for his son’s behavior.
 When Squire refused, the Society of Friends expelled him from the Friends Meeting, so Squire was no longer a Quaker.
-However, his wife was able to maintain her standing as a Quaker the rest of her life.
+However, his wife, Sarah, was able to maintain her standing as a Quaker the rest of her life.

 The French & Indian War erupted in 1754, and North Carolina Governor Arthur Dobbs gave his son, Edward Brice Dobbs, a provincial commission as Captain.
 This son was also a lieutenant in the 7th Royal Fusiliers.
 As participants in this war, Captain Dobbs was the last to arrive with his North Carolina ranger company at Fort Cumberland on May 30.
 Daniel Boone was one of the teamsters in Captain Dobbs’ company.
 When The Battle of the Monongahela began on July 9, 1755, Daniel Boone had crossed the river with his wagon and was huddled in a tight formation with the other waggoners.
 They were enveloped in the battle, and as they tried to control their teams of horses spooked by musket and canon fire, they realized the British had lost the battle to the French.
 Boone and the other waggoners cut their harnesses from their horses and escaped from what would have been certain death.